-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2014
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2015

-39. Fair values (cont.)
+38. Fair values (cont.)

-Held to maturity investments - the fair value is estimated using the discounted expected future cashflow on the VAT government bond.
+Held to maturity investments - the fair value of held to maturity investments are measured using the available quoted market prices.

 Trade and other accounts receivable, financial assistance issued - the fair value is reasonably estimated to be the same as the carrying value, as provision for doubtful debts is reasonable estimation of discount needed for reflection of credit risk influence.